-- Some of the items of equipment listed here are fitted only on certain model versions or are optional extras. - In versions with the steering wheel on the right, the layout of the control elements is somewhat different.
+- Some of the items of equipment listed here are fitted only on certain models/model years or are optional extras. - In versions with the steering wheel on the right, the layout of the control elements is somewhat different.
 But the symbols assigned to the controls correspond to the symbols used in the versions with the steering wheel on the left